-The seventh Dawlish Chronicle is now published in paperback and Kindle Formats, and available to subscribers to Kindle Unlimited at no extra charge
+The seventh of the Dawlish Chronicle is in paperback and Kindle Formats, and available to subscribers to Kindle Unlimited at no extra charge

 1883: The slave trade flourishes in the Indian Ocean, a profitable trail of death and misery leading from ravaged African villages to the insatiable markets of Arabia.
 Britain is committed to its suppression but now there is pressure for more vigorous action . . .